martis42/depend_on_what_you_use/README.md

 Assuming you created the DWYU aspect in file `//:aspect.bzl`, execute it on a target pattern:<br>
 `bazel build --aspects=//:aspect.bzl%your_dwyu_aspect --output_groups=dwyu <target_pattern>`

-If no problem is found, the command will exit with `INFO: Build completed successfully`.<br>
+If no problem is found, the command will return successfully without further output.<br>
 If a problem is detected, the build command will fail with an error and a description of the problem will be printed in the terminal.
 For example: